futurestages/npcmusical/docs/business.md

 ### License the Show
 Licensing fees and rental materials quoted upon application.

-*Non-Player Character* rental packages can include Music, Scripts, and Addons, including the entire 'Show Build' as a "show-in-a-box" with all virtual Environments, Avatars, Props and Stage Cues.
+*Non-Player Character* rental packages can include Music, Scripts, and Addons, such as the entire 'Show Build' as a "show-in-a-box" with all virtual Environments, Avatars, Props and Stage Cues.
 This would allow anyone, anywhere to peform the full show without any Techincal Development or Design.
 (Virtual Reality Hardware is not included in any packages.)

 ### How to Hire the Team
 The team behind *Non-Player Character* may be contacted and commissioned either as a team or individually to build or consult on experiences similar to *Non-Player Character.*